caddyserver/website/src/docs/markdown/caddyfile/directives/handle.md

 Evaluates a group of directives mutually exclusively from other `handle` blocks at the same level of nesting.

-The `handle` directive is kind of similar to the `location` directive from nginx config: the first matching `handle` block will be evaluated.
+The `handle` directive is kind of similar to the `location` directive from nginx config: the first matching `handle` block will be evaluated. `handle` directives at the same level of nesting will be tried in the order they're written in the `Caddyfile`, except if there is a single path matcher, which orders them by longest (most specific) path pattern first.
 Handle blocks can be nested if needed.
 Only HTTP handler directives can be used inside handle blocks.

 ## Syntax